DrStrangepork/habitica-scripts/README.md

 # habitica-scripts
 Miscellaneous scripts for Habitica

-### Installation
-- Execute `pip install -r requirements.txt`

 ### Contents
 - 30-day.py
     + A 30-day escalating ab/squat exercize routine that creates:
-        * One daily task "30-Day Ab/Squat Challenge" to track your trend
+        * One daily "30-Day Ab/Squat Challenge" to track your trend
         * One todo for each day of the Challenge
-- task-delete.sh
-    + Simple curl API wrapper for deleting tasks
 - habitica-backup.py
     + Backs up the JSON data export for offline storage
 - push-todos-with-duedates-to-top.py